paladique/sandbox/sandbox/nothotdog.md

 The function application will be deployed and the GitHub repo above will be setup in the App Service as the deployment source.
 Additionally, the key and endpoint you entered will be automatically configured.

 ### Running Locally
 Alternatively, you can clone the [repo](https://github.com/BrianPeek/NotHotdogFunc) and run the project locally.
-This requires Visual Studio 2017 15.3 or higher, with the Azure Development workload installed.
+This requires Visual Studio 2017 version 15.3 or higher, with the Azure Development workload installed.
 For more information, see [the docs](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs).
 Note that if you opt to run locally, you will need to create a **local.settings.json** file in the same directory as the function with your endpoint and API keys.
 Here's an example -- simply fill in the **VisionKey** and **VisionUri** with the values given to you by the service, and leave the rest blank.

 ```json
 {